GuyBarros/5_Steps_Service_Mesh/README.md

 ubuntu@guy-consul-0663-wkr-0:~$ sudo systemctl restart mongodb

 ```
-thats it. we'll set up the Chatt application after we configure MongoDB in Consul so we can use the Service Discovery features of Consul.
+thats it. we'll set up the Chat application after we configure MongoDB in Consul so we can use the Service Discovery features of Consul.

 ---